How to Get Better at Push-Ups

 - Start by doing push-ups regularly.
 You can start with 2 times per week and eventually exercise every other day, which is optimal.
 Resting days are crucial for your muscles to repair themselves.

 - Always warm up before your training.
-Jogging, bicycling, or using a jumping rope are all great ways to prepare your body for the workout.
+Jogging, bicycling, or using a jumping rope are all great ways to prepare your body for a workout.